highlights-gao/Buildings-EnergyUsage-forecasting/README.md

    - Tune hyperparameters using techniques such as grid search or random search.

 3. **Model Evaluation:**
-   - Evaluate the performance of each model using appropriate metrics (e.g., RMSE, MAE, MAPE).
+   - Evaluate the performance of each model using appropriate metrics (e.g., RMSE, MAE, MAPE).Here R2-Score is used.
    - Compare the accuracy and computational efficiency of the models.
    - Analyze any insights gained from the evaluation process.